Trump signs defence policy bill with watered-down China measures

-FORT DRUM, New York (Reuters) - U.S. President Donald Trump signed a $716 billion defence policy bill on Monday that authorizes military spending and includes watered-down controls on U.S. government contracts with China’s ZTE Corp (000063.SZ) and Huawei Technologies Co Ltd HWT.UL.
+FORT DRUM, New York (Reuters) - U.S. President Donald Trump signed a $716 billion defence policy bill on Monday that authorizes military spending and includes watered-down controls on U.S. government contracts with China’s ZTE Corp 000063.SZ and Huawei Technologies Co Ltd HWT.UL.

 Trump signed the law at the U.S. Army’s Fort Drum base in upstate New York on his way back to Washington after a 12-day working vacation at his golf club in New Jersey.
 The bill was named for one of Trump’s political critics, the ailing U.S. Senator John McCain of Arizona, but he did not mention McCain’s name.